Sali-studio/Website/README.md

 ## Project Overview

-This is the official website for Salientten.jp, built with Next.js.
+This is the official website for sumire server, built with Next.js.
 The website aims to provide an intuitive and modern user experience (UI/UX) based on Material 3 Expressive design principles.

 ## Features